JohnHeikens/CrossPP/tutorial/README.txt

 ignoreassetspattern:
 https://stackoverflow.com/questions/59158942/make-android-copy-all-from-next-asset-folder-via-aaptoptions

+problems with concepts:
+try to make them use constexpr evaluation only (no functions). idk why but they don't seem to work

+common macro errors:
+- use COMMA instead of ,
+- make sure to put a semicolon (;) behind each line!

 there are no arguments to that depend on a template parameter: typedef the base class as 'base'. then call the base functions using 'base::'